dalong0514/readnotes/20200201读书笔记/2020121Full-Stack-Vuejs2-R01.md

 ```

 But probably the main reason to use components is that it makes it easier to architect a larger application.
 Functionality can be broken into reuseable, self-contained components.

-### 1.8 Advanced features

-If you have been coding along with the examples so far, close your browser now until next chapter, as the following advanced snippets can't simply be included in a browser script.

 ### 1.9 Single-file components